-The pandemic has not been easy for anybody.
+The Pandemic has not been easy for anybody.
 For those seeking benefits, this is already a known fact.
-To make matters worse, applicants spend hours and even days calling the unemployment office only to get disconnected.
+To make matters worse, applicants can spend hours or days calling the unemployment office, only to get disconnected.
 I share this frustration.

-Right or wrong, the unemployment office is following their same pattern as in the year 2007/2008.
-What I mean is I am seeing trends that are turning from eligibility to a re-review of benefits that started back to early 2020.
-In other words, audits are on the rise.
+Right or wrong, the unemployment office is following their same pattern they took in the year 2007/2008.
+Presently, I am seeing trends that are turning from eligibility to a re-review of benefits that date back to early 2020.
+Again, audits are on the rise.

-What makes 2021 and likely 2022 cases different from the past is the the fact the unemployment office is following a set of new rules that have been poorly vetted out by auditors and others.
-These new rules are those that apply to benefits for PUA or Pandemic Unemployment Assistance.
+What makes 2021 and 2022 cases different from the past, is the the fact the unemployment office is following a new set of rules that are poorly vetted by auditors and others.
+The new rules I am referring too, are those that apply to benefits under the PUA program or Pandemic Unemployment Assistance.